 Corsica has an astounding array of megalithic remnants to discover ashore.
-If you are interested in prehistory or archaeology, Corsica will make you realise it was a focal point of Mediterranean civilization.
+If prehistory or archaeology interests you, Corsica will make you realise it was a focal point of Mediterranean civilization.

 Cultural hotspots in Calvi

-Calvi is situated on the north-western coast of Corsica, 100 kms from Bastia and 35 kms from L’Île-Rousse offering an excellent anchorage and a harbour area with lots of bars and cafés lining Quai Landry.
+Calvi lies on the north-western coast of Corsica, 100 kms from Bastia and 35 kms from L’Île-Rousse.
+It offers an excellent anchorage and a harbour area with lots of bars and cafés lining Quai Landry

-The north of Corsica is less visited than the southern areas, but Calvi is spectacular to visit on yacht charter with the beauty of the 13th-century citadel on a headland between the Gulf of Calvi and the Gulf of Revellata, numerous Baroque churches and the former Palace of the Genoese governors of Calvi.
-Surprisingly, even though you can see the ancient citadel from almost every spot in Calvi, finding the entrance is a small challenge so head to the southern side of the remparts, away from the harbour and close to a large car park.
+The north of Corsica is less crowdy than the southern areas, but Calvi is spectacular to visit on yacht charter.
+With the beauty of the 13th-century citadel on a headland between the Gulf of Calvi and the Gulf of Revellata.
+Furthermore it has numerous Baroque churches and the former Palace of the Genoese governors of Calvi.
+Surprisingly, even though you can see the ancient citadel from almost every spot in Calvi, finding the entrance is a small challenge.
+So head to the southern side of the remparts, away from the harbour and close to a large car park.
 Nearby, a fantastic trip ashore is to hike the path on the Revellata Peninsula that leads to the lighthouse at the end.

 The Calanques of Piana are located between Calvi and Ajaccio and start just outside of the town of Porto.
 The best way to see the calanques is from the sea!
-These dramatic red granite rock formations rise and fall along the coast and are truly spectacular as the sun sets.
+These dramatic red granite rock formations rise and fall along the coast.
+They are truly spectacular as the sun sets.

 A wonderful reason to rent a boat in Corsica, you can admire the vibrant colours of the rock formations as you sip a cool drink on board your private yacht.